robgineer/cobot_servo/README.md

 Simultaneous control of two cobot arms via hand gestures.

 ![demo](img/demo.gif)

 ## Getting Started

 We recommend using an Ubuntu workstation for the steps below (other operating systems are not supported).
-However, if you are feeling "hacky" then no one should stop you to run the implementation on any OS as long as you are able to download and build the following packages manually:
+However, if you are feeling "hacky" then no one should stop you from running the implementation on any OS as long as you are able to download and build the following packages manually:

 ```text
 ROS2 Jazzy